mbrenes26/my-ai-stack/.clinerules/workflows/my-check_file_structure.md

 - Every concept should include **at least one example**.
 - Examples must be **runnable** and **self-contained**.
 - Prefer **NumPy**, **Pandas**, or **Python standard library** examples for consistency.
+- Maintain logical or chronological order when examples correspond to instructional media.

 ### 4.3 Summary Section
 - Required in every file.
 - Should include **3–5 concise takeaways** summarizing the main learning points.
+- Optionally include a **Key Points** section for quick review.

 ---